smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 17. Restore the distribution library, which includes the setup command and its processor program, from the save file QGPL/LI211043B by entering the command:

   ```
+    RSTLIB SAVLIB(LI231014) DEV(*SAVF) SAVF(QGPL/LI231014)

+     - or - if the save file has a letter at the end,
+            the letter will NOT be part of the saved library name!

-    RSTLIB SAVLIB(LI211043B) DEV(*SAVF) SAVF(QGPL/LI211043B)
+    RSTLIB SAVLIB(LI231014) DEV(*SAVF) SAVF(QGPL/LI231014B)
   ```

   :::tip
   Messages are displayed indicating the results of the restoration.
 Disregard messages about security or data format changes.
 If messages appear at the bottom of the command entry display, a white plus sign (+) is displayed in the lower right-hand corner indicating if there are additional messages about the current command.
 Place the cursor on the message line and press the ***PageDown*** button to view any additional messages.
 Please report any unexpected messages to the SMA Technologies Support team for assistance.

     ***Do not continue with this install procedure if there are unexpected messages.***
   :::